 Kelley Nassief was named a winner of the Metropolitan Opera National Council Auditions, was awarded a Sullivan Foundation Grant, is a Laureate of the Leonard Bernstein Jerusalem International Oratorio and Song Competition, and received a Richard Tucker Career Grant.

-Kelley Nassief is a vocal pedagogue featured in master classes and clinics throughout the country.
+Kelley Nassief is the Director of Opera and Opera Studios and the Marilyn Crilley Professor of Opera at Portland State University.
+She is a vocal pedagogue sought after for master classes and clinics throughout the country.
 She has been an adjudicator for several competitions including National NATS.
-Miss Nassief has a private studio in Suffolk County NY and is a professor at Adelphi University in Garden City, NY where she teaches Applied Voice, Vocal Pedagogy, Vocal Methods for Music Educators, Song Literature, and Diction for Singers.
+Miss Nassief has a private studio in Portland Oregon.

 Students from Miss Nassief's Studio have had great success in a variety of genres and have gone on to sing in opera and theater companies throughout the U.S, national Broadway tours, and in off Broadway productions.
-Students have won several competitions including NYC NATS for classical and Musical Theater, International Festival of Song Competition, and have been admitted to such prestigious schools as NYU Steinhardt, Indiana Jacobs School, Manhattan School of Music, and the San Francisco Conservetory of Music.
+Students have won several competitions including NYC NATS for classical and Musical Theater, the International Festival of Song Competition in New York, and have been admitted to such prestigious schools as NYU Steinhardt, Indiana Jacobs School, Manhattan School of Music, and the San Francisco Conservetory of Music.

 Miss Nassief is an experienced teacher who has developed a personally tailored advanced teaching intensive program for private instructors and music educators who seek to develop advanced skills in teaching the voice.

-Miss Nassief is a member of NATS, VF, NOA, NYSTA, NAfME, CMS, and AGMA.
-She holds a Masters Degree in Vocal Pedagogy from Westminster Choir College, and a Bachelors of Music from Portland State University.
+Miss Nassief is a member of NATS, VF, NOA, NAfME, and AGMA.
+She holds a Masters Degree in Vocal Pedagogy from Westminster Choir College with additional studies in voice disorders, and a Bachelors of Music from Portland State University.